bertalanaron/vitmma19-bull-flag-detector/README.md

     - `04-inference.py`: Script for running the model on new, unseen data to generate predictions.
     - `config.py`: Configuration file containing hyperparameters (e.g., epochs) and paths.
     - `utils.py`: Helper functions and utilities used across different scripts.
+    - `model.py`: Contains the model code (reused for training, evaluation and inference).

 - **`notebook/`**: Contains Jupyter notebooks for analysis and experimentation.
     - `01-data-exploration.ipynb`: Notebook for initial exploratory data analysis (EDA) and visualization.